MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/time-phase-budget-line.md

 Once the budget period is configured at the project level, the process of time phasing budget lines and creating budget line details will occur automatically.
 This applies to both cases: when a budget line is [created manually](create-delete-project-budget.md) or when it's [generated from estimates](create-project-budget-from-estimates.md).

-## On demand phasing of budget line
+## On demand time phasing of budget line

 You can perform on-demand time phasing of the budget line as long as the budget version remains in **Draft** status.